Charlie Montoyo: Toronto Blue Jays

 On October 25, 2018, Montoyo was hired as the manager of the Toronto Blue Jays for the 2019 season.
 He signed a three-year contract, with a club option for a fourth year.
 He finished his first season with a record of 67 wins and 95 losses.

 After guiding the Blue Jays to the playoffs in the 2020 season, Montoyo was nominated for AL Manager of the Year award along with Kevin Cash of the Tampa Bay Rays and Rick Renteria of the Chicago White Sox.

 On March 16, 2021, the Blue Jays exercised the fourth-year option on Montoyo's contract, tying him to the team through the 2022 season.
 On April 1, 2022, Montoyo signed a contract extension through the 2023 season, and included team options for 2024 and 2025.
 Montoyo was fired on July 13 after a 2–9 stretch, despite the team sitting in the third wild card spot.

 Chicago White Sox

-On November 3, 2022, Montoyo was named the bench coach of the Chicago White Sox under new manager Pedro Grifol.
+On November 3, 2022, Montoyo was named the bench coach of the Chicago White Sox, under new manager Pedro Grifol.

+On August 8, 2024, Montoyo was fired by the White Sox.